SPRT 2007 PDHPE: Games for Diverse Groups

-Description This unit focuses on teaching and coaching young children in a range of Indigenous, striking/fielding, and target sports.
+Description This subject focuses on teaching and coaching young children in a range of Indigenous, striking/fielding, and target sports.
 The aim is to build on students' knowledge and application of various teaching /coaching styles with a focus on the game sense approach.
-In particular, the unit addresses issues of diversity and inclusion in school, sport, and recreation activities.
-As part of the unit, students will implement a teaching program in a local primary school and complete introductory coaching certificates in a variety of sports.
+In particular, the subject addresses issues of diversity and inclusion in school, sport, and recreation activities.
+As part of the subject, students will implement a teaching program in a local primary school and complete introductory coaching certificates in a variety of sports.

 School Health Sciences

 Check your HECS Band contribution amount via the Fees page.

 Students must be enrolled in 4659 - Bachelor of Health Science (Health and Physical Education), 4741 - Bachelor of Sport Development, 4742 - Bachelor of Health Science (Health and Physical Education) Pathway to Teaching, 4747 - Bachelor of Health Science (Health and Physical Education) or 6001 Diploma in Health Science/Bachelor of Health Science (Health and Physical Education)